memo330102/TaxCalculator/README.md

 Tax Calculator Web API

 Overview
 This project is a Tax Calculator Web API application developed using .NET 6.
-The implementation follows SOLID principles and Clean Code architecture.
-Technologies and frameworks used in this project include Dapper, SQLite, InMemory, Serilog, XUnit for testing, and Docker for containerization.
+The implementation follows SOLID principles and Clean Code architecture.Technologies and frameworks used in this project include Dapper, SQLite, InMemory, Serilog, XUnit for testing, and Docker for containerization.

 Technologies Used
 •	.NET 6: The framework used to build the web API.